-Graduate studies are supervised by about 500 graduate faculty members from the nine different colleges and one school of UPLB.
+Graduate studies are supervised by more than 500 graduate faculty members from the nine different colleges and one school of UPLB.
 It is headed by the dean who, with the assistance of the college secretary, implements the policies, rules, and regulations of the graduate faculty.
 The dean is advised by the Graduate Academic Advisory Council composed of the deans of the different colleges and the chairs of the standing committees of the Graduate School.
 Graduate students constitute about 10% of the student population of UPLB; and 10% of this population are international students.

 UPLB has strong graduate programs in Environmental Science, Community Development, Development Communications, Forestry, Agricultural Economics, and Agricultural Engineering, among others that consistently have a high rate of enrollment.

 About 40% of those conferred graduate degrees at UPLB came from foreign countries.
 Many of them were from Asia, such as Thailand, Indonesia, Nepal, Bangladesh, Vietnam and China and many specialized along the areas of Agronomy, Agricultural Economics, Forestry, Nutrition Planning, Community Development, Animal Science and Soil Science.
 Many of these graduates are now holding key positions in their respective countries and are now in the forefront of development initiatives, policy formulation and implementation.

 The UPLB Graduate School is a founding member of the Southeast Asian University Consortium for Graduate Education in Agriculture and Natural Resources, launched on September 1989 through the initiative of SEARCA to foster collaborative efforts to enhance graduate education in agriculture, environment and natural resources in the region.
-As such, it shares resources and expertise, and engages in student/faculty exchange, and research fellowships with other members of the consortium namely Institut Pertanian Bogor (Indonesia), Universitas Gadjah Mada (Indonesia), Universiti Pertanian Malaysia, Kasetsart University (Thailand), University of Queensland (Australia), University of British Columbia (Canada) and Tokyo University of Agriculture (Japan), Universitas Brawijaya (Indonesia), Central Luzon State University (Philippines), Visayas State University (Philippines), and Maejo University (Thailand).
+As such, it shares resources and expertise, and engages in student/faculty exchange, and research fellowships with other members of the consortium, namely Institut Pertanian Bogor (Indonesia), Universitas Gadjah Mada (Indonesia), Universiti Pertanian Malaysia (Malaysia), Kasetsart University (Thailand), University of Queensland (Australia), University of British Columbia (Canada), Tokyo University of Agriculture (Japan), Universitas Brawijaya (Indonesia), Central Luzon State University (Philippines), Visayas State University (Philippines), and Maejo University (Thailand).